LogScale Physical Architecture

 Cluster with Frontend or Backend Nodes

-This configuration allows using potentially cheaper nodes with limited and slow storage as frontend nodes thus relieving the more expensive nodes with fast local storage from the tasks that do not require fast local storage.
+This configuration allows using potentially cheaper nodes with limited and slow storage as frontend nodes, thus relieving the more expensive nodes with fast local storage from the tasks that do not require fast local storage.

-The backend nodes with fast local storage are configured with the node role all and are the ones configured as digest and storage nodes in the cluster.
+The backend nodes with fast local storage are configured with the node

-The cheaper frontend nodes are configured with the node role httponly and only these are added to the set of nodes known by the load balancer.
-The backend nodes will then never see HTTP requests from outside the cluster.
+to the set of nodes known by the load balancer.
+The backend nodes will

 Dedicated Ingest Nodes

-The load balancing configuration should to direct ingest traffic primarily to the current set of stateless ingest nodes and direct all other HTTP traffic to the HTTP API nodes.
+The load balancing configuration should direct ingest traffic primarily to the current set of stateless ingest nodes and direct all other HTTP traffic to the HTTP API nodes.
 Using a separate DNS name or port for this split is recommended, but splitting the traffic based on matching substrings in the URL is also possible.

 The extra complexity added by also managing this split of the HTTP API requests means that adding dedicated ingest nodes is not worth the effort for smaller clusters.